 Top o’ the evenin’ at Kilkenny’s Irish Pub!
 This Cherry Street staple brings the authentic charm and craic of Ireland to Tulsa.
 With its traditional decor, lively atmosphere, and impressive drink selection, it’s perfect for a pint and hearty pub grub.

 Feast on Irish classics.
 Rich Guinness stew is a popular choice.
 Crispy fish and chips, or savory bangers and mash (sausages and mashed potatoes), are also fantastic.
-Explore their extensive list of Irish whiskeys and beers on tap.
+Explore their extensive list of Irish whiskeys and beers on tap, and you’ll see why it’s one of the most fun things to do in Tulsa.

 - 📍 Location: Downtown Tulsa (Blue Dome District)